 Lung Function Testing and Peak Flow!

-Our aim is to provide you with one of the most affordable private Spirometry testing services in London.
+Our aim is to provide you with one of the most affordable private lung capacity test services in London.
 The test results will be reviewed by one of our GP’s and if there was anything worrying on it, we may suggest an onward referral to a respiratory physician.

-A Spirometry test diagnoses various lung conditions, especially Asthma ,Chronic obstructive pulmonary disease (COPD) and Pulmonary fibrosis.
+A Spirometry test (Lung Function Test/ Lung Capacity Test) diagnoses various lung conditions, especially Asthma ,Chronic obstructive pulmonary disease (COPD) and Pulmonary fibrosis.
 It measures how well you breathe in and out and may be checked if you have unexplained breathlessness or a persistent cough.
-It would be especially useful to perform a spirometry if you are a smoker.
+It would be especially useful to perform a lung capacity test if you are a smoker.

 |*= £5 Surcharge for Weekend appointment|